 Kathryn Brown Ramsperger graduated Phi Beta Kappa from Hollins University, earning a B.A. in English, with an emphasis in creative writing.
 She has a graduate degree in Publications Management from George Washington University.

-A lifelong writer, Kathryn’s first short story won a high school contest at Roanoke College.
 Her writing for humanitarian publications received two Hermes Creative Awards and multiple awards from the International Association of Business Communicators.
 Her first novel Moments On the Edge won the Hollins University Fiction Award.
 All Kathryn’s work focuses on peace and the connections people share.

 Books by Kathryn Brown Ramsperger

 To learn more about Kathryn and her Upmarket Women’s Fiction, The Shores of Our Souls, visit her web site at shoresofoursouls.com.
 Kathryn is represented by Johnnie Bernhard of Loiacono Literary Agency, www.llallc.net.